influxdata/docs-v2/content/influxdb/cloud-serverless/process-data/visualize/chronograf.md

 - Add users
 - Kill queries

-When connected to an {{% cloud-name %}} bucket, functionality in the **{{< icon "crown" >}} InfluxDB Admin** section of Chronograf is disabled.
+When connected to an {{% product-name %}} bucket, functionality in the **{{< icon "crown" >}} InfluxDB Admin** section of Chronograf is disabled.

 To complete administrative tasks, use the following: